 Our qualified and experienced technicians are available to provide fast and friendly service between the hours of 8:30am - 5:00pm AEST Monday to Friday.
-Please contact either your local distributor or Ecotech regarding any questions you have about your instrument.
+You are welcome to speak to a service technician regarding any questions you have about your instrument.